-You are cordially invited to attend the Annual Meeting of Stockholders of Marker Therapeutics, Inc., a Delaware corporation (the "Company").
-The meeting will be held on Tuesday, June 6, 2023 at 8:00 a.m.
+You are cordially invited to attend the Annual Meeting of Stockholders of MARKER THERAPEUTICS, INC., a Delaware corporation (the "Company").
+The meeting will be held on Thursday, June 6, 2024 at 9:00 a.m.
 Central Time and will be a virtual stockholder meeting through which you can listen to the meeting, submit questions and vote online.
-You must register for the virtual meeting via http://viewproxy.com/markertherapeutics/2023/htype.asp no later than 11:59 p.m.
-Eastern Time on Monday, June 5, 2023.
+You must register for the virtual meeting via http://viewproxy.com/markertherapeutics/2024/httpe.asp no later than 11:59 p.m.
+Eastern Time on Wednesday, June 5, 2024.
 The meeting will be held for the following purposes:

 - 1. To elect the Board of Directors' five nominees for director to hold office until the next Annual Meeting of Stockholders. - 2.
 To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in this proxy statement. - 3.
-To indicate, on an advisory basis, the preferred frequency of future shareholder advisory votes on the compensation of the Company's named executive officers. - 4.
-To ratify the selection by the Audit Committee of the Board of Directors of Marcum LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2023. - 5.
+To ratify the selection by the Audit Committee of the Board of Directors of Marcum LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2024. - 4.
 To conduct any other business properly brought before the meeting.